callhe-ai/OF-TransUNet/README.md

 # OF-TransUNet

-Official implementation of "Minimally Invasive Single-Block Transformer Integration with Output-Focused Progressive Unfreezing for Liver Tumor CT Segmentation"
+Official implementation of "Efficient Transformer Integration in nnU-Net Boosts Liver Tumor Segmentation: An External Validation Study"

 **Status**: Code will be released upon manuscript acceptance.